alisha-a/SPRINT-web-development/README.md

 Alisha Anum

-Links not opening in the same tab. #9
+Use a better font. #3

-Changed the target from "_blank" to "_self" in order to open files in the same tab.
+Changed the font by adding link to google fonts and targeting the center